Purpura: Types, What It Looks Like & How to Treat

 Purpura fulminans emerges mainly in newborns due to a lack of proteins related to coagulation.
 It leads to the formation of clots that interfere with proper blood circulation.
 This type of purpura can occur as a result of a serious blood infection, mainly meningococcus.

-How to identify: Due to changes in the clotting process, small red spots on the skin appear.
+What it looks like: Due to changes in the clotting process, small red spots on the skin appear.
 These can turn barker due to cell death in the area.

 How to treat: Treatment for purpura fulminans involves the administration of the clotting protein that is missing, as directed by a doctor.